zubxxr/AWSIM-Labs/docs/Components/ScenarioSimulation/PreparingTheConnectionBetweenAWSIMAndScenarioSimulator/index.md

     - `detectedObjectMissingProbability`
     - `randomSeed`

-If those features are curcial for the scenario's execution, the scenario might not work properly.
+If those features are crucial for the scenario's execution, the scenario might not work properly.

 ## AWSIM Labs scene preparation to work with `scenario_simulator_v2`

 * Disable or remove random traffic and any pre-spawned NPCs
 * Disable or remove V2I traffic lights publishing
 * Disable or remove the clock publisher
+* Disable or remove the EventSystem object

 ![removed_objects.png](removed_objects.png)